Return to: Majors

 Student Teaching Prerequisites

-After completing at least 19 semester hours of professional education course work, students may apply for admission to student teaching.
-Application forms may be obtained in the Office of Field Placement and are accepted by May 1 for the succeeding spring semester and February 15 for the succeeding fall semester.
+After completing at least 19 semester hours of professional education course work and an adviser audit of content area course work, students may apply for admission to student teaching.
+Application forms may be obtained in the Department of Teaching, Literacy, and Leadership.
 Admission criteria are as follows:

-- a GPA of 2.5 or higher in content courses.
+- A GPA of 2.5 or higher in music content courses

-- a minimum GPA of 2.75 in overall course work;
+- An overall GPA of 2.75 or better in all course work

 Teacher Certification Requirements